 - Bump up your security presence on Halloween.
 The incidence of confirmed or suspected arson is higher on Halloween or “Devil’s Night.”
 The City of Detroit had a big problem with Devil’s Night arsonists in the 1990s, but managed to turn it around when property owners, law enforcement and fire departments got proactive about removing abandoned vehicles, mattresses and other debris and establishing neighborhood watch countermeasures on October 29th through the 31st.

-+Fifteen year-round fire prevention tips
+Plus Fifteen year-round fire prevention tips

 - Get ahead of the game by engaging residents with flyers, mailers and even on-site fire safety clinics you can hold in common areas.
 You don’t have to reinvent the wheel.
 The City of Vancouver, Washington, has made monthly seasonal newsletters available for download.
 Bonus: The text is available in Spanish and Russian, as well!